Thank you for doing your part

 We want to say thank you and commend you for your community service.

-People who had resisted the COVID-19 vaccination are now showing up at the vaccination drive at South Georgia Medical Center and other locations, and it will make a huge difference in the battle to control the spread of the delta variant in our community.
+People who had resisted the COVID-19 vaccination are now showing up at the vaccination sites, and it will make a huge difference in the battle to control the spread of the delta variant in our community.

 Of course, we know that most people are vaccinated to keep themselves safe and that is certainly the right thing to do and the primary reason for vaccination.